WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 We're using Ruby 1.9.2 which we manage with rvm:

 	rvm install 1.9.2
-	rvm 1.9.2
+	rvm use 1.9.2

 The server is a ruby bundle.
-Get the bundler and then use it to get everything else:
+Get the bundler gem and then use it to get everything else:

-	sudo gem install bundler
+	gem install bundler
-	sudo bundle install
+	bundle install

 Launch the server with this bundle command: